NetAuraTech/adonis-boilerplate/SIGNATURES.md

     "unlinked": "Your {provider} account has been unlinked.", "unlink_failed": "Failed to unlink account.",
     "password_defined": "Your password has been set successfully."
+  },
+  "verify_email": {
+    "success": "Your email has been verified successfully.", "invalid_token": "Invalid or expired verification link.",
+    "already_verified": "Your email is already verified.",
+    "email_sent": "A new verification email has been sent to your address.", "send_failed": "Failed to send verification email.
+Please try again later.", "required": "Please verify your email address to access this feature."
+  },
+  "middleware": {
+    "unauthenticated": "You must be logged in to access this page."
   }
 }
 ```